 Brave As A Mouse by Nicolo Carozzi

-When Mouse and Fish are playing, three big cats come prowling around the fishbowl.
+When Mouse and Fish are playing, three big cats prowl around the fishbowl.
 What can a small mouse do to help distract the cats away from the trouble they seem to be starting?
-A wild adventure ensues that shows bravery, kindness, and empathy go a long way in being a good friend, no matter how small you are!
+A wild adventure ensues showing the positive character traits of bravery, kindness, and empathy.
+These character traits go a long way in being a good friend, no matter how small you are!

 I Walk With Vanessa by Kerascoet